shivampuri/Semantic-Textual-Similarity/README.md

 ## Abstract
 Semantic Textual Similarity (STS) measures the meaning similarity of sentences.
 Applications of this task include machine translation, summarization, text generation, question answering, short answer grading, semantic search, dialogue and conversational systems.
-We developed Support Vector Regression model with various features including the similarity scores calculated using alignment-based methods and semantic composition based methods.
-We have also trained sentence semantic representations with BiLSTM and Convolutional Neural Networks (CNN).
-The correlations between our system output the human ratings were above 0.8 in the test dataset.
+We developed Random Forest Regression model with various features.
+We have also trained sentence semantic representations with BiLSTM and BERT.

 ## Introduction
 The goal of this task is to measure semantic textual similarity between a given pair of sentences (what they mean rather than whether they look similar syntactically).
 While making such an assessment is trivial for humans, constructing algorithms and computational models that mimic human level performance represents a difficult and deep natural language